 Taylor also said, “It’s been horrifying to watch.
 I really see a woman who was out of control, a woman who was terrified, somebody who was clearly about to go off the deep end.
 And I’m just thankful to be here with my daughter and I’m getting healthier every day, and I’m able to be with you instead of in a more dire circumstance.”
 When the show came back from the break, there was a montage about someone’s breasts, because we wouldn’t want to drag the audience down by keeping things serious for more than five minutes.

-Before that, however, Andy mentioned Hiding from Reality: My Story of Love, Loss, and Finding the Courage Within forthcoming book,” and Taylor said “I’m hoping that for someone, this might break the cycle” and “unless this becomes a conversaiton, we’re never going to change it.”
+Before that, however, Andy mentioned her forthcoming book, , and Taylor said “I’m hoping that for someone, this might break the cycle” and “unless this becomes a conversaiton, we’re never going to change it.”

 That’s a noble goal, and I hope that’s successful.
 It’s also very nice of her not to call Bravo out on its responsibility for some of the pain and suffering she went through, which it’s now profiting on by broadcasting it and using it as fodder for its other properties.
 There are a lot of complicated things going on here, and of course the abuse is not Bravo’s fault.
 But how this season is unfolding makes it clear that the reality show played a central role in the relationship that came apart during production and ended with Russell’s death.